-Biopsy (by-op-see): a procedure that removes a piece of tissue from a person’s body so that a doctor can look at it under a microscope.
+Biopsy (BY-op-see): a procedure that removes a small piece of tissue from a person’s body so that a doctor can look at it under a microscope.
 This is done to see if a person has cancer and if so, what kind it is (see also tissue).

 Cancer: a name for the more than 100 diseases in which cells that are not normal grow and divide quickly.
 These abnormal cells usually develop into a tumor (or mass or lump).
 Cancer can also spread to other parts of the body from where it started.
 Certain kinds of cancers can grow in places like the bone marrow, where they don’t make a tumor.

-Chemotherapy (key-mo-THER-uh-pee); also called chemo: a treatment that uses drugs to kill cancer cells.
-Common side effects of chemo include short-term hair loss, nausea and vomiting, mouth sores, feeling tired (fatigue), and a greater chance of getting infections.
+Chemotherapy (KEY-mo-THAIR-uh-pee); also called chemo: a treatment that uses drugs to kill cancer cells.
+Common side effects of chemo include short-term hair loss, nausea and vomiting, mouth sores, feeling tired, and a greater chance of getting infections.
 The kind of side effects a person has depends on the drugs they are getting.
 All chemo drugs do not cause the same side effects, and the same drug may cause somewhat different side effects in different people.

 Clinical trials: research studies that are set up using human volunteers to compare new cancer treatments with the standard or usual treatments.

-Fatigue (fuh-teeg): a common symptom during cancer treatment, a bone-weary exhaustion that doesn’t get better with rest.
+Fatigue (fuh-TEEG): a common symptom during cancer treatment, a bone-weary tiredness that doesn’t get better with rest.
 For some, this can last for some time after treatment.

-Metastasis (meh-tass-tuh-sis): the spread of cancer from one part of the body to another.
-The plural is metastases (meh-tass-tuh-sees).
+Metastasis (meh-TAS-tuh-sis): the spread of cancer from one part of the body to another.
+The plural is metastases (meh-TAS-tuh-sees).

-Oncologist (on-call-uh-jist): a doctor who specializes in treating cancer.
+Oncologist (on-KAHL-uh-jist): a doctor who specializes in treating cancer.
 There are medical, surgical, and radiation oncologists.

 Radiation therapy: a cancer treatment that uses high-energy rays to kill cancer cells.
 This treatment is given by a machine or by materials put in or near the tumor.
 The side effects of radiation therapy usually show up in the part of the body being treated.
-For example: reddening of the skin where the radiation is given, hair loss if the head is being treated, nausea if the stomach is being treated, and trouble swallowing and eating if the head and neck area is being treated.
-Tiredness (fatigue) is the most common side effect of radiation.
+For example: reddening of the skin where the radiation is given, hair loss if the head is being treated, and nausea if the stomach is being treated.
+Tiredness is the most common side effect of radiation.

-Relapse: the same as recurrence; cancer that has come back after a remission (see also remission).
+Relapse (RE-laps): the same as recurrence; cancer that has come back after a disease-free period.

-Remission: the disappearance or reduction of cancer symptoms.
-Remissions can be partial or complete; but a complete remission means no sign of cancer is found on tests, scans, and physical exam.
-Also reported as “no evidence of cancer.”
+Remission (re-MISH-un): the disappearance or reduction of cancer symptoms in response to treatment.
+Remissions can be partial or complete; a complete remission means no sign of cancer is found on tests, scans, and physical exam.

-Surgery: a procedure that usually involves cutting open part of the body.
-It is done by a surgeon, a doctor who is an expert in doing operations.
+Surgery: a procedure that usually cuts open part of the body.
+It’s done by a surgeon, a doctor who is an expert in doing operations.

-Tissue (tish-you): a collection of cells that work together to perform a certain job or function in the body.
+Tissue (TISH-oo): a collection of cells that work together to perform a certain job or function in the body.
 Different parts of the body, such as the skin, lungs, liver, or nerves can be called tissue.
-Tissue can be cancerous or normal.
-Doctors often biopsy tissue in a certain area to find out if it has cancer cells in it (see also malignant, benign, biopsy).
+Doctors often biopsy tissue to find out if it has cancer cells in it (see also malignant, benign, biopsy).

-Tumor: an abnormal mass of tissue.
+Tumor: an abnormal lump of tissue.
 Some tumors are cancer and some are not.

 There will be other words that apply to your or your family member’s treatment that your child may want to learn.
 You can learn more about these words and what they mean on www.cancer.org or call us at 1-800-227-2345.
 We can also help you learn more about the type of cancer you are dealing with, and answer your questions.